-Alternatively, you can take a look at your latest paper energy bill or sign into your online account to see when your fixed rate deal is coming to end.
+Alternatively, you can take a look at your latest paper energy bill or sign into your online account to see when your fixed-rate deal is coming to an end.

 You have a period of 49 days before the end of your fixed rate tariff in which you can switch to a new deal for free and not have to pay any exit fees.